spinalcordtoolbox/detect-compression/README.md

 This repository contains scripts to perform automatic compression detection.

+Currently, we use the following datasets:

+- `dcm_zurich` - DCM patients
-Currently, we use the following datasets: dcm_zurich - DCM patients inspired - DCM patients spine-generic data-multi-subject, r20230223 - healthy subjects and mild compressions
+- `inspired` - DCM patients
+- spine-generic `data-multi-subject`, [r20230223](https://github.com/spine-generic/data-multi-subject/tree/r20230223) - healthy subjects and mild compressions

 For each subject, we do the following: